codeface-io/SwiftObserver/README.md

 }
 ~~~

-To process *messages* from the observed oject, the *observer* must be alive.
+To process *messages* from an observed object, the *observer* must be alive.
 There's no awareness after death in memory:

 ```swift
 class Dog: Observer {